 Among the participants, they were also assessed for common psychiatric symptoms in children such as anxiety, depression, attention-deficit hyperactivity disorder, and conduct disorder.

-From the findings, researchers could not find any strong correlation between IGD and psychiatric symptoms.
+From the findings, researchers could not find any strong correlation between IGD and nearly all common psychiatric symptoms.

 “We looked at anxiety, depression, ADHD and oppositional defiant disorder.
 But children who had more symptoms of these mental disorders were not more susceptible to gaming addiction,” Hygen concluded.